 Moldy, Damp, or Funky Smell

 Moisture is one of a few ingredients that contribute to mold and bacteria growth, the others being darkness, oxygen, and warmth.
-Your ventilation system has the last three items covered, so if moisture gets trapped in the system somehow, you can very quickly have a mold problem on your hands!
+Unfortunately, your ventilation system has the last three items covered, so if moisture gets trapped in the system somehow, you can very quickly have a mold problem on your hands!

 Another possible cause of funky, sour smells in your ventilation system is pest infestation.
 Rodents and other small pests can cause all sorts of damage to the ventilation system.
 Their urine and feces can collect in air ducts, spreading foul odors and potentially dangerous microbes through your home.
 Pests can die and decay inside ducts as well.
 An inspection will quickly identify any pest issue you may have.